sunjay/wolf-asm/docs.md

   `.include` directive is parsed.
 That is, if `a/b/c.ax` contains an `.include` directive, that directive path will be resolved relative to `a/b`.
 * `.const NAME immediate` - declares a named constant that can be used in place of an immediate value.
-The immediate value will be substituted as-is.
-The name must be a valid label and must be unique among all labels and other constants.
+The immediate value will be substituted as-is for each instance of the name found throughout the file.
+The name may only be used in positions where an immediate would be valid.
+The constant name must be distinct from all labels declared anywhere in the file.
+Constant names are available to all statements after the constant declaration.
+Constants can be redeclared with a different value later in a file or in an included file.
-  The name defined by a constant becomes available to all lines following the constant.
-Even files added using `.include` may use these constants as long as they are included after the constant declaration.
+  Files added using `.include` may use these constants as long as they are included after the constant declaration.
+Warning: Included files may redeclare constants and this can lead to bugs.

 ## Static Data Declaration Syntax